jser/realtime.jser.info/_posts/2015-03-22-using-npm-link-to-use-node-modules-that-are-in-progress-node-js-video-tutorial-free-eggheadio.md

 ---
 title: >-
-  Using npm link to use node modules that are "in progress" - Node.js Video Tutorial #free @eggheadio
+  Using npm link to use node modules that are &quot;in progress&quot; - Node.js
+  Video Tutorial #free @eggheadio
 author: azu
 layout: post
 itemUrl: >-